How to Build a Loose-Material Patio

-Remember to check before you dig because there may be underground cables.
+Remember to check before you dig: there may be underground cables where you want to place your patio.
 Be safe!

-Keep your loose material in place with Patio Edging
+Keep your loose material in place with edging

-One step you should probably not skip when installing your loose material patio is "edging".
-This will keep your loose material from spilling out all over your yard and will give it some stability and definition.
+Before you begin assembling your patio, gather your edging material.
+This will keep your loose material from spilling out all over your yard, and will give it some stability and definition.

-Common rubber flower bed edging is another choice although it is more functional than decorative, it can almost disappear and is great if you do not want a noticeably defined edge.
+Common rubber flower bed edging is another choice, although it is more functional than decorative.
+It doesn't call attention to itself and is great if you don't want a noticeably defined edge.

-- Layout - determine the dimensions of intended patio.
+- First, determine the layout and dimensions of your patio.
 Outline with stakes and strings to define the area before you dig.

-- Dig out the area to a depth of 4 inches.
+- Dig out the entire area to a depth of four inches.

-- Remember to grade it away from your house about 1/8 inch per foot for water run off.
-You can use a 2 x 4 with a level on top to run over the area to ensure it is even.
+- While you're digging, remember to grade the patio away from your house about one-eighth of an inch per foot, to allow for water runoff.
+You can use a two-by-four with a level on top to ensure that the area is even.

 - Fill with gravel that can be compacted.

-- Compact it down with a hand tamper or power tamper to a depth of 2 inches.
+- Compact the gravel with a hand tamper or power tamper to a depth of two inches.

-- Install edging such as pavers, pressurized wood, or rubber flowerbed edging.
-Install around the perimeter - the edging should rise about 1/2 inch higher than the dug out area.
+- Install edging such as pavers, pressurized wood, or rubber flowerbed edging around the perimeter.
+The edging should rise about one-half inch higher than the area you've dug out.

 - Fill with your loose material!
-Crushed stone, river rock, or wood chips.
-Add 2 inches or more of the rock or wood chips.
-For the crushed stone add 1 - 2 inches.
+Add two inches or more of the river rock or wood chips.
+For the crushed stone, add between one and two inches.

-- Spray it down with the hose to clean and settle the material.
+- Spray your new patio down with the hose to clean and settle the material.
 Now stand back and admire your work!

 River Rock Patio

-Rock patios, such as this one, create more a visual impact and are really not highly functional.
-River rock is more are pleasing to the eye and decorative.
-Walking on the rock can be challenging so using it as an accent around stable surfaces that can be used for entertaining is best.
+Rock patios, such as this one, are pleasing to the eye and highly decorative.
+Walking on river rock can be challenging, so consider using it as an accent around more stable entertaining surfaces.